On average, colleges raise tuition about 3% each year.

 Lancaster County Career and Technology Center is a public, state institution,

-Lancaster County Career and Technology Center has the same tuition for international students as for those from out of state.
+Tuition at Lancaster County Career and Technology Center is the same for each student.

 Tuition and fees may vary depending on program, course level, location, and more.